moeenn/knowledgebase/system_design/Microservice Architecture.md

 - Redirect requests to appropriate services.
 - Combine responses from multiple services and send back to client as a unified response.
-- Perform translations between protocols e.g. the client may expect a RESTful JSON response whereas some services may be using gRPC protocol.
+- Perform translations between protocols e.g. the client may expect a JSON response whereas some services may be using gRPC protocol.
 - Implement security policies i.e. perform Authentication, Authorization, access control, rate-limiting, encryption etc.

 A single application may employ multiple API gateways eg. there could be separate API gateways for web clients, mobile application clients, and public API clients.